 - Mobile device and workspace hub using the same Wi-Fi network

-To turn on Citrix Ready workspace hub features, tap Settings and Workspace Hub to enable the feature on your device.
+To turn on the Citrix Casting feature, tap Settings and Citrix Casting on your device.

 - Web Interface does not support session roaming.
-Therefore, do not select the Add account type as Web Interface check box.
+Therefore, do not select the Add account type as Web Interface option.

 For more information about Citrix Ready workspace hub in Citrix Workspace app for Android, see Configure Citrix Ready workspace hub.

 For information about Citrix Ready workspace hub, see Citrix Ready workspace hub documentation.